 This course is designed to meet specific learning needs of students in psychology.
 Typically, such independent study projects focus on learning opportunities not otherwise offered at Helena College.
 Students initiate a proposal which includes the number of hours to be spent on the project, outcomes, and evaluation procedures.
-The proposal will be approved by the student, Faculty Sponsor, and Academic Dean.
+The proposal will be approved by the student, Faculty Sponsor, Division Director, and Executive Director of Enrollment office.